alicjawil/spotify_top_songs_prediction/README.md

 Following similar code from above..^^

-### Five different methods were used on Decision Trees to improve results(after-preprocessing)
+### Different methods were used on Decision Trees to improve results

 ![dt](dt.png)